 Using the Mona implementation of M2L, we have verified a recent verification problem by Broy and Lamport by transcribing several pages of informally stated temporal properties.
 The formulas resulting are decided in minutes despite their size ( $10^5$ characters).
-We give here only an overview of our approach to the Broy and Lamport problem.
-A detailed treatement can be found in [11].
+A detailed treatement of this problem can be found in [11].